Steven Walker, Maths Subject Advisor

 This blog has been updated with new links to Teach Cambridge, our new secure resource platform.

 We offer two versions of both our A Level Maths qualifications, one designed entirely by OCR and the other developed in partnership with respected curriculum body Mathematics in Education and Industry (MEI).

 No two students are identical and having two specifications allows us to produce qualifications that offer choice to centres in order to deliver the course that suits the particular needs of their students.
 While much of the content is similar across the two specifications, there are differences in the structure, emphasis, and approaches to assessment.

 Both suites are administered by OCR and any queries about the exams should be directed to us.
-Neil, Caroline, Ruth and myself are always happy to help.
+Amy, Ruth, Neil, Caroline and myself are always happy to help.
 Email any questions to firstname.lastname@example.org.
 We may not know every answer, but we should know who does.

 OCR has a long tradition of working with subject bodies and individual experts to develop either qualification specifications and/or support resources.
 A Level Mathematics and Further Mathematics are two such subjects where OCR offers a ‘traditional’ specification A and also a second specification B developed in collaboration with a leading curriculum support organisation.

 MEI is a long-established, independent curriculum development body.
 As part of their advocacy role they were involved in the original stakeholder discussions on the reform of A Level Maths and Further Maths.
 Throughout the development process they have continuously consulted with teachers and representatives from Higher Education to build on their popular legacy MEI A Level Mathematics suite.